ratschlab/mla/README.md

 ## Constructing a simulated joint assembly graph and the query sets
 1) Simulate reads for each genome: `for a in references/*.fa; do ./make_sample.sh $a; done`
-2) Build the MetaGraph, PLAST, and GFA indexes by running `./make_graph.sh`
+2) Build the MetaGraph, PLAST, and GFA indexes by running `./make_graph.sh`.
+In this command, you can set the number of threads in the variable `$NTHREADS`.
 3) Generate query reads by running `./make_subset.sh`

 ## Run the alignments and classify the reads